webdog/hyperledger-hackathon/README.md

 To install these packages on fresh install of Ubuntu 16.04.1, you can use [this setup script](docs/ubuntu.md).

 ### Installation
+This installation procedure _assumes you are running Ubuntu 16.04.1_.
+You may use this as a reference if a different OS is used.

 Add new GOPATH and PATH variables to `~/.bashrc`
 ```
 export GOPATH=$HOME/Workspace